harishnarain/AsyncRequestReply/FrontendApi/README.md

 2. If the message is accepted a **HTTP 202** will be received and provide a redirect URL to check the status of the request.
 3. A long poll can then be done on the redirect URL which is the status endpoint. *See API Endpoints*
 4. The message is then placed in the `request-topic` in Service Bus.
-5. The `
-6. The Worker service is a subscriber of the `request-topic` and thus picks up the message and processes it.
+5. The Worker service is a subscriber of the `request-topic` and thus picks up the message and processes it.
-7. The Worker service then puts a response message into the `response-topic` in Service Bus.
+6. The Worker service then puts a response message into the `response-topic` in Service Bus.
-8. The Front End API's background service is a subscriber of the `response-topic`.
+7. The Front End API's background service is a subscriber of the `response-topic`.
 Once the response message is received, the message will be processed and the status will be updated for the ID.
 The response body of the status request will return an **HTTP 201** and provide a redirect URI.
 This URI is on the worker endpoint and is just used for querying the records that get created in the in memory data store with each request.

 ### Asynchronous Request Reply